 1.4.
-Diagnosis of Heart Failure should be made face-to-face by either a Consultant Cardiologist with a subspecialty in Heart Failure, a GP with special interest in Heart Failure, or an experienced Heart Failure Specialist Nurse.
-The patient should expect a full and honest appraisal of the diagnosis and prognosis\.
+Diagnosis of Heart Failure should be made face-to-face by a lead physician with subspecialty training in heart failure (usually a consultant cardiologist) who is responsible for making the clinical diagnosis.
+The patient should expect a full and honest appraisal of the diagnosis and prognosis.
 Patients should also be informed of any test results, initial and planned treatments, and what happens next.

-At this meeting a patient should expect an explanation of:
+At this meeting a patient should expect an explanation of frailty and the potential impact this can have upon managing Heart Failure:

 - 1.4.1.
 What is Heart Failure?

 - 1.4.2.
 What type of Heart Failure do they have?
 HFrEF, HFmrEF or HFpEF (see page 5 for explanations)

 - 1.4.3.
 Why they have Heart Failure

 - 1.4.4.
 Heart Failure treatments

 - 1.4.5.
 What do the treatments do?

 - 1.4.6.
 Any potential side effects

 - 1.4.7.
 The impact of other conditions on Heart Failure and their treatment

 - 1.4.8.
-Points of contact to answer further queries or if feeling unwell
+Points of contact to answer further gueries or if feeling unwell

 - 1.4.9.
 Personalised care plan